arvigeus/AZ-204/Learning Path/CosmoDB.md

 #### Create an item using stored procedure

-When you create an item by using stored procedure, it's inserted into the Azure Cosmos container and an ID for the newly created item is returned.
+When you create an item by using a stored procedure, the item is inserted into the Azure Cosmos DB container and an ID for the newly created item is returned.
 Creating an item is an asynchronous operation and depends on the JavaScript callback functions.
-The callback function has two parameters:

-- The error object in case the operation fails
+The callback function has two parameters: one for the error object in case the operation fails, and another for a return value, in this case, the created object.
-- A return value

 Inside the callback, you can either handle the exception or throw an error.
-In case a callback isn't provided and there's an error, the Azure Cosmos DB runtime throws an error.
+If a callback isn't provided and there's an error, the Azure Cosmos DB runtime throws an error.

-The stored procedure also includes a parameter to set the description, it's a boolean value.
+The stored procedure also includes a parameter to set the description as a boolean value.
 When the parameter is set to true and the description is missing, the stored procedure throws an exception.
 Otherwise, the rest of the stored procedure continues to run.

 This stored procedure takes as input `documentToCreate`, the body of a document to be created in the current collection.
 All such operations are asynchronous and depend on JavaScript function callbacks.
-The callback function has two parameters, one for the error object in case the operation fails, and one for the created object.
-Inside the callback, users can either handle the exception or throw an error.
-In case a callback isn't provided and there's an error, the DocumentDB runtime throws an error.

 ```js
 var createDocumentStoredProc = {